thanh8ui/Project2/README.md

 ### Question 2:

 When it comes to the manipulations of the data set, there were quite a few.
 For the data visualization of EV adoption over time, one of the important actions I used was to count the distinct number of VIN numbers, then grouping how many distinct vin numbers there were by each year.
 The purpose of this was to be able to count how many electric vehicles were adopted each year, using the VIN number as the primary key to identify new cars.
 I also filtered the color of the line depending on the count distinct of VIN numbers, so that it was easier to differentiate how much different each year was.
 Next, for the visualization of EV adoption by company, I used the same calculation of count distinct but instead, grouped by the brand.
-The reason for this was to see what companies are helping EV adoption the most, and the least, and by using count distinct, we make sure we are not double counting any cars.
+The reason for this was to see what companies are helping EV adoption the most, and the least, and by using count distinct, I made sure I'm not double counting any cars.